 What are some things to say and not to say to a woman or couple dealing with pregnancy loss?

-Often there is an uneasiness felt by those who are around a woman or couple who has experienced pregnancy loss.
+Often people feel an uneasiness when encountering any situation of loss.
 Because of this uneasiness or uncertainty, hurtful things can be said accidentally.
 Examples of this are: “it wasn’t meant to be;” “it was for the best;” “you can always try for another baby;” “at least you still have your other kids;” and “it was God’s plan.”
 These phrases, while well-meaning, minimize the loss and can make the woman or couple feel isolated in their grief.

 The number one most helpful phrase to say to someone enduring a pregnancy loss is “I’m sorry,” or “I’m sorry for the loss of your baby.”
 If the couple has chosen a name for their baby, feel comfortable to use the baby’s name often.

 If you are unsure of what to say, then just offer your silent support or let the woman or her partner know that you are available to help the family in practical ways.
 Offer something specific, like bringing dinner over on a certain day of the week, hiring a maid to come clean their house, or other similar acts of service.